Addiction And Depression Help

 2. Go to the nearest hospital: Your local hospital can give you immediate assistance for your mental health issues.
 The people who work at a hospital know of other professionals in your area that can provide you with the proper treatment.
 In addition, some hospitals offer various mental health services that are available to the public.

-3. Contact your doctor or primary care physician: Your medical or family doctor is a great source in finding available addiction centers in your area.
-Explain to your doctor what is going on regarding your anxieties and then ask if he or she knows of anyone that can help you.
+3. Contact your doctor or primary care physician: Your medical or family doctor is a great source in finding available treatment centers in your area.
+Explain to your doctor what is going on regarding your anxieties and ask if he or she knows of anyone that can help you.
 Chances are your doctor will be able to give you some referrals.

 4. Talk to your priest or minister: Your local church may know of programs in your area that you could go to in overcoming your depression and addictions.
 Many churches offer support groups when it comes to dealing with your mental health issues.
-A priest or minister can also provide advice to your situation.
+A priest or minister can provide advice to your situation.

 Like What You Read?